-EAS372 Assignment 1 Due: Mon.
-2 Feb., 2015
+EAS372 Assignment 1 Due: Tues.
+7 Feb., 2017

-Format: Please submit a tidy, organized report covering the exercise below, preferably as a PDF file but (otherwise) in hard copy.
-Report should be single-sided, double spaced with font size 12 pt.
+Format: Please submit a tidy, organized report covering the exercise below.
+Format: PDF file, single-sided, double spaced, font size 12 pt.
 The page limit is two, not counting figures and tables.
-(Please do consult the file of suggestions regarding assignment writing).
+(Please consult the file of suggestions regarding assignment writing).

-Task: Record a two week time series (two points per day) of (a) the 1000-500 hPa thickness (b) temperatures $(T{850}, T{700}, T{500})$ at a Canadian radiosonde station1.
+Task: Record a two week time series (two points per day) of (a) the 1000-500 hPa thickness (b) temperatures (T{850} , T{700} , T{500}) at a Canadian radiosonde station1.
 Thickness can be obtained from the soundings (see course URLs) or (less accurately and more laboriously) by interpolating between contours on CMC analyses at 00Z and 12Z.
 Likewise, temperatures could be taken off the analyses, but it is simpler to grab all needed data off the sounding text data.

 Let any given point in the thickness time series be labelled ΔZ_i (i = 1...28), where i indexes time (" t_i ").
-Compute the mean value $\overline{\Delta Z}$ of your thickness time series, and calculate the time series where the factor of two is suggested by the hypsometric equation (for the relationship between changes in thickness and changes in mean layer temperature).
+Compute the mean value $\overline{\Delta Z}$ of your thickness time series, and calculate the time series of the deviation of each thickness value from its two-week average.
+Then define where the factor of 1/2 is suggested by the hypsometric equation (for the relationship between changes in thickness and changes in mean layer temperature).
+Verbally, we can define q'i to be the "anomaly in the half-thickness of the layer".

-$$q_i = \frac{1}{2} \left(\Delta Z_i - \overline{\Delta Z} \right) \, [\text{dam}] \,, \tag{1}$$ and compute the mean value $\overline{\langle T \rangle}$ of this series.
-Finally, compute the time series of the anomaly in your layer mean temperature,
+$$\Delta Z_i' = \left(\Delta Z_i - \overline{\Delta Z}\right) \quad [\text{dam}] \tag{1}$$